ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 slug: intro-to-rust-part-1
 draft: false
 date: 2020-09-11T16:53:35.714Z
-mainTag: Intro To Rust
+mainTag: Intro To Rust Series
 socialImage: /media/rust-logo.png
-description: Part 1 of my Rust introduction.
+description: Part 1 of the Intro To Rust Series.
 Today, we look at why you should consider Rust and some of the benefits it provides over other languages.
 tags:
-  - Intro To Rust
+  - Intro To Rust Series
   - Rust
 ---
 **Why should you learn Rust?**